ntd/tccv/README.md

   [psnfss](http://www.ctan.org/pkg/psnfss) collection, so no custom font installation should be required;
-* it is plain LaTeX/Koma-script, so the CV can be compiled with the usual tools, latex and pdflatex included;
+* it is plain LaTeX/Koma-script, so the CV can be compiled with the usual tools, latex pdflatex and lualatex included;
 * the implementation is heavily based on custom environments and macros, so the document should be much easier to read (and customize);